iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 Name: blob.ams06prdstr05a.store.core.windows.net
 Address: 52.239.141.196
 ```

-If you block the public access on your resource, your query will fail, otherwise, it will be served by the public endpoint, which is probably not what you wanted in the beginning _[did you know that deploying a private endpoint does not block public access for some resources?]_.
+If you block the public access on your resource, your query will fail, otherwise, it will be served by the public endpoint, which is probably not what you wanted in the beginning.

+> Did you know that deploying a private endpoint does not block public access for some resources?

-Now it's clear that you need to find a way to substitute the public IP for the name `irom.blob.core.windows.net` with your private endpoint IP `10.18.0.4`
+Now it's clear that you need to find a way to substitute the public IP for the name `irom.blob.core.windows.net` with your private endpoint IP `10.18.0.4`.

 > Within this document, you'll encounter numbered headers denoting different approaches for name resolution with private endpoints.
 These approaches can be combined to create more intricate solutions, and we've assigned numbers to facilitate cross-referencing.